 If you would like to schedule a meeting with Supervisor Desmond or have a concern in your neighborhood, contact Patty.

-If you have questions regarding animal services, general services, libraries, military affairs or our revitalization meetings, contact Shaina.
+If you have questions regarding animal services, general services, libraries, military affairs or our revitalization meetings, contact Alyssa.